esobrino/Datovy.ModelConsole.WinUI/README.md

 This is a graphics console application based on the Uno Platform and specifically WebAssembly (see https://platform.uno/webassembly/) Web Application (WebApp) and Windows WinUI.
-The ModelWinUI Visual Studio solution is specific to Windows WinUI and presented in a separate project but as a siblig of the related WebAssembly WebApp.
-It is substantially faster developing the Application as a WinUI desktop application, code that will be copied as is into its Uno WebApp siblig as needed.
+The ModelWinUI Visual Studio solution is specific to Windows WinUI and presented in a separate project but as a sibling of the related WebAssembly WebApp.
+It is substantially faster developing the Application as a WinUI desktop application, code that will be copied as is into its Uno WebApp sibling as needed.

 ## <span style="color:skyblue;font-weight:bold">USES SKIA</span>
 SKIA Graphics Engine (see https://skia.org/) is the base library to